du-chenghu/OccFree-VTON/README.md

 </div>

-**[Abstract]** This paper investigates the occlusion problems in virtual try-on (VTON) tasks.
-According to how they affect the try-on results, the occlusion issues of existing VTON methods can be grouped into two categories: (1) Inherent Occlusions, which are the ghosts of the clothing from reference input images that exist in the try-on results.
-(2) Acquired Occlusions, where the spatial structures of the generated human body parts are disrupted and appear unreasonable.
-To this end, we analyze the causes of these two types of occlusions, and propose a novel mask-free VTON framework based on our analysis to  deal with these occlusions effectively.
-In this framework, we develop two simple-yet-powerful operations: (1) The background pre-replacement operation prevents the model from confusing the target clothing information with the human body or image background, thereby mitigating inherent occlusions.
-(2) The covering-and-eliminating operation enhances the model's ability of understanding and modeling human semantic structures, leading to more realistic human body generation and thus reducing acquired occlusions.
-Moreover, our method is highly generalizable, which can be applied in in-the-wild scenarios, and our proposed operations can also be easily integrated into different generative network architectures (e.g., GANs and diffusion models) in a plug-and-play manner.
-Extensive experiments on three VTON datasets validate the effectiveness and generalization ability of our method.
-Both qualitative and quantitative results demonstrate that our method outperforms recently proposed VTON benchmarks.
+## 📄 Abstract

+This work tackles occlusion issues in Virtual Try-On (VTON).
+We taxonomize failures into:

+1. **Inherent Occlusions** – “ghost” garments from the reference image that remain in the result.
+2. **Acquired Occlusions** – distorted human anatomy that visually blocks the new outfit.

+To remove both, we propose a **mask-free VTON framework** with two plug-and-play operations:

+- **Background Pre-Replacement** – swaps the background before generation so the model never confuses clothes with body/background, suppressing inherent occlusions.
+- **Covering-and-Eliminating** – enforces human-aware semantics, yielding anatomically plausible shapes and thus fewer acquired occlusions.

+The operations are architecture-agnostic: drop them into GANs or diffusion models without re-design.

 ![teaser](assets/teaser.png)